Mbed-TLS/mbedtls/docs/4.0-migration-guide/repo-split.md

 Generated files are automatically created in the build tree with `cmake --build build` and removed with `cmake --build build --target clean`.
 If you need to build the generated files in the source tree without involving CMake, you can call `framework/scripts/make_generated_files.py`.

-There is no CMake equivalent for `make uninstall`.
+There is currently no equivalent for `make uninstall` in the Mbed TLS CMake build system.
-To remove an installation, simply delete the directory specified as the installation prefix.

 #### Common build options